learn-co-curriculum/reading-ios-more-loop-types/README.md

 ```
 This will print: `Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo.`.

-But what if we have a collection whose contents we want to use in the same way each time.
+But what if we have a collection whose contents we want to use in the same way each time?
 Do we really need the counter?
 Or, what if we have a collection that isn't an array: can we still iterate over it?
 Yes, we can.
 Enter, the `for-in` loop.

 ## Fast Enumeration: The `for-in` Loop